shaack/bootstrap-input-spinner/README.md

 ##### autoInterval

-Speed of the auto value change in ms. Lower value makes it faster.
+Speed of the value change when holding the button in ms. Lower value makes it faster.

 ##### boostThreshold